Your Guide to Renewing Green Card in the US

 When to Speak with an Attorney?

-If you select a private company to take care of this immigrant visa job, you will have to send the completed government forms directly to USCIS and any other government agency.
-You will have to take care of the other supporting documents on your own.
+If you select a private company to take care of this immigrant visa job, you must send the completed government forms directly to USCIS and any other government agency.
+You will have to take care of the other supporting documents independently.
 That’s why it is recommended to consult with an attorney first.

 How Can an Attorney Help in Renewing Your Green Card?